modernweb-dev/web/docs/guides/web-development/es-modules.md

 UMD modules are "universal modules", meaning they support multiple module formats in a single file.
 It's quite an old standard, and it doesn't support standard es modules, so it's not quite "universal" anymore.
 However, many libraries ship a UMD version where the library and it's dependencies are bundled into a single file.
 It's been the way to ship code for the browser for a long time.

 You can actually import these libraries using a module import, but instead of exporting something, the UMD module will register itself to the window.
-You can set up a simple proxy file to reexport this variable from the window.
+You can set up a proxy file to reexport this variable from the window.

 A good example of this is the chai library: